marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 *[2020-04-17 04:59:32]* **Kartik Agaram**:

 Don Knuth: _"The Art of Computer Programming is a manifesto.
-It describes the way I love to do math and the way I wish I had been taught."_ :thinking_face:
+It describes the way I love to do math and the way I wish I had been taught."_ 🤔

 <https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416|https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416>